-Our client, an Andorran resident and high net worth individual, was a 50% shareholder in a UK technology business with US operations.
-He wanted to purchase the remaining 50% of shares from the other shareholder to gain full control over the company.
-He sought advice on tax implications of cross-border share sale and the transfer pricing implications of the transaction.
+Our client was an Andorran resident and high net worth individual.
+He was a 50% shareholder in a UK technology business that also had US operations.
+In a bid to gain full control over the company, our client sought to purchase the remaining 50% of shares from the other shareholder.
+Hence, he sought our advice on the tax implications of a cross-border share sale and the transfer pricing implications of the transaction.

 Our client was a UK expat and entrepreneur, currently living in Andorra.
-His objective was to subsume the UK business under an Andorran holding company, and minimise his tax exposure.
+His objective was to subsume the UK business under an Andorran holding company whilst minimising his tax exposure.
 The UK business held the intellectual property rights used by the UK and US businesses.
 Our client wanted to move these businesses offshore.
-The brains of the business provided their services via personal service companies, one of which was resident and controlled from the UK.
+The brains of the business provided their services via personal service companies – one of which was resident in and controlled from the UK.

-First we established our client’s tax residency.
+First, we established our client’s tax residency.
 He had lived in multiple countries and was unsure whether he was still UK resident for tax purposes.
-His tax residency would determine whether he purchased UK shares in his personal capacity or incorporated a new company to complete the share purchase.
+Therefore his tax residency would determine whether he purchased UK shares in his personal capacity or incorporated a new company to complete the share purchase.

 We advised our client on the stamp duty implications of a foreign company buying UK shares under an option agreement.
 We also transferred our client’s existing 50% shareholding to Andorra in the most tax-efficient way.

-After the transaction was completed we put in place a licence agreement for the intellectual property between UK and Andorran company so that the Andorran company received income from licence fees.
+After the transaction was completed we put in place a licence agreement for the intellectual property between the UK and Andorran company, so that the Andorran company received income from licence fees.
 This required careful consideration of transfer pricing rules which apply when a UK company makes a royalty payment to a low tax country.
-We ensured the licence fees complied with transfer pricing rules whilst client’s company enjoyed competitive tax rates.
+We also ensured the licence fees complied with transfer pricing rules whilst our client’s company enjoyed competitive tax rates.

 Throughout the transaction we worked closely with our client’s Andorran lawyers.
-Together we ensured the transaction worked in both jurisdictions.
-We continue to support our client’s UK business, resolving commercial issues, and infringements to his intellectual property.
+As a result, together we ensured the transaction worked in both jurisdictions.
+We also continue to support our client’s UK business, resolving commercial issues, and infringements to his intellectual property.